murali248641/interview-ready-repo/c/README.txt

 25. Build your own strcmp program in c?

+26. Build your own strcmp without casesensitive program in c?

-26. how do you allocate and free the memory for 2d array.?
+27. how do you allocate and free the memory for 2d array.?